neu-se/CS4530-Fall-2022/Assignments/revised-project-plan.md

 This revised project plan should be a standalone document (it is OK to copy/paste from the preliminary plan in this case).

-**Mandatory update for all teams:** Along with each condition of satisfaction, indicate its priority.
+**Mandatory update for all teams:** Along with each condition of satisfaction, indicate its priority (high, medium, low).
 The priority should help refine your task breakdown.

 ## Revised Work Breakdown (max 10 pages)
 Given the project concept that you have chosen and the functionality that you expect to implement to satisfy your user stories, define a breakdown of the work that will be necessary to complete the project.